-At King's High School we aim to comply with the Equality Act 2010 and the annual updated requirements from the JCQ in order to make reasonable adjustments to our assessment processes as appropriate.
+At KHS we aim to comply with the Equality Act 2010 in order to make reasonable adjustments to our assessment processes as appropriate.
 We liaise with all professionals to ensure reports reflect need and to ensure planning by teachers take into account differing needs and abilities.
 Effective use of the school's standardised data is available to ensure good planning for teaching and learning.
 If the school is unable to make reasonable adjustments to meet a prospective pupil's needs, we will consult with the parents and explain why it is not in their daughter's best interests to attend the school.
-If we admit a pupil with SEND, we will only charge parents (in addition to normal school fees) for any necessary further professional assessment or support if it is NOT part of our general reasonable adjustments.
+If we admit a pupil with SEND we will only charge parents (in addition to normal school fees) for any necessary further professional assessment or support if it is NOT part of our general reasonable adjustments.